 The Continuing Medical Education Innovation Grant funds invites project proposals for grants to support innovation in Continuing Medical Education (CME).
-Successful project proposals will received up to $25,000.
-Proposals can promote innovation in all aspects of Physician learning or training – content, process, outcomes, or assessment.
+Successful project proposals will receive up to $25,000.
+Proposals can promote innovation in all aspects of physician learning or training – content, process, outcomes, or assessment.

 The Clinical Simulation Center (CSC) Research Fund funds proposals that apply best practices in simulation-based education for UME, GME, and other healthcare professionals.
 Awards are a maximum of $15,000 per project.

 The Graduate Medical Education Innovation Fund provides $50,000 – $100,000 to improve the effectiveness and efficiency of GME through disruptive innovations for the benefit of healthcare, and that demonstrates the true value proposition of GME.

 University of Michigan Innovation Funding

 The Office of Academic Innovation provides seed funding that enable research on special topics in higher education and academic innovation to get the support they need to get off the ground.
 The maximum is typically $5,000.

 The Provost’s Teaching Innovation Prize, sponsored by the Office of the Provost, CRLT, and the University Library honors original, specific innovations designed to improve student learning.
 The award will provide $5,000 to five faculty members (or teams) for their innovative projects to improve student learning.